OakWood Celebrates Becoming a Qualified Net Zero Home Builder

 Finally, the advanced materials, building techniques and technologies that are used to build a Net Zero home results deliver a more home and lower maintenance costs.
 As a result, homeowner can expect a higher resale value.

 Return on Investment

 Is it worth making the additional investment to design and build a certified Net Zero home?
 For many, the qualitative benefits summarized above are enough to offset any increases in material and building costs.
 There is a value to your regular enjoyment of being in your home…especially these days!

 OakWood also generates a report using energy savings and lower cost of home ownership to show clients how long it would take to payback additional costs for building to Net Zero standards.
 It’s not an exact measure, because the real costs from energy usage are based on how people use their homes;and everyone uses their home differently.
 We also install an energy monitor as part of the certification so homeowners can track and adjust to reduce their energy consumption.

 Whether to build to Net Zero or not will soon become a moot point.
 By 2030, the National Building Code of Canada is expected to make Net Zero the building standard.
 So, in the near feature, all new homes in Canada will be sustainable and energy efficient.
 Building to Net Zero now enables you to be ahead of the curve and at the forefront of sustainability and health.

 Talk to an expert

-If you’re thinking of designing and building a custom home, it’s worth having a consult with our Project Consultants to explore the many benefits of Net Zero.
-And take advantage of OakWood’s newly credentialed expertise as a qualified Net Zero Home Builder!
+If you’re thinking of designing and building a custom home, it’s definitely worth considering a consultation with our Project Consultants.
+This will allow you to delve into the numerous advantages that come with Net Zero homes.
+Additionally, you can make the most of OakWood’s recently acquired expertise as an accredited Net Zero Home Builder!